ibm-cloud-docs/cloud-pak-security/getting-started.md

 ## Next steps
 {: #next-steps}

-1. [Configure LDAP authentication](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0/docs/security-pak/ldap-connect.html){: external} if the `OpenshiftAuthentication` installation parameter was not enabled.
-2. Log in to Cloud Pak® for Security.
-    * When the `domain` parameter is set during installation, log in using the value of the `domain` and the user value that is assigned in the parameter `adminUserId` .
-    * When the `domain` parameter is not set during installation, log in using the the domain `cp4s.<your-cluster-subdomain>` and the user value that is assigned in the parameter `adminUserId`.
+1. If the `adminUserId` you provided is a user ID that you added and authenticated by using the IBM Cloud account that is associated with the cluster and `OpenShiftAuthentication` was enabled, go to step 2.
+Otherwise, [Configure LDAP authentication](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0/docs/security-pak/ldap-connect.html){: external} and ensure that the `adminUserId` that you provided exists in the LDAP directory.

-    __Note:__ The `domain`, also known as `application URL`, can be retrieved by running the following command:
+2. Log in to Cloud Pak® for Security using the domain and the `adminUserId` you provided during installation.
+The `domain`, also known as `application URL`, can be retrieved by running the following command:
     ```bash
     oc get route isc-route-default --no-headers -n <CP4S_NAMESPACE> | awk '{print $2}'
     ```
     {: codeblock}

+    Select `Enterprise LDAP` in the login screen if you are logging in using an LDAP you connected to Foundational Services, otherwise use `OpenShift Authentication` if it is enabled.

 3. [Add users to Cloud Pak® for Security](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0/docs/scp-core/users.html){: external}.
 4. Install the [IBM® Security Orchestration & Automation license](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0/docs/security-pak/license_UI.html){: external}.